Cognitive Behavioural Therapy (CBT)

 Working collaboratively with the therapist, you will develop helpful insights on identifying and changing unhelpful thinking patterns or behaviours that have become ‘automatic’ over time and learn new ways and strategies to change and / or manage your feelings, behaviour and thinking.

 Specific tools and techniques characterise CBT therapy.
-Depending on your problem, your therapist may ask you to keep a ‘thought record diary’ or to write down what you do in specific situations and will often give you ‘homework’ to do in between sessions, which will be evaluated together in the next session.
+Depending on your problem, your therapist may ask you to keep a ‘thought record diary’ or to write down what you do in specific situations.
+They will often give you ‘homework’ to complete between sessions, which will be evaluated together in the next session.

 These CBT techniques aim to help you monitor your thoughts / behaviours, thus providing a clearer understanding of the issue and evaluating whether they are realistic, helpful, and affect your day-to-day life.
 This is designed to help you understand and explore possible ways in which these unhelpful patterns of behaviour / thinking styles can be changed.

-To change / challenge your thoughts / behaviours, your therapist may ask you to do specific behavioural experiments that will be designed together with you, and subsequently evaluate their outcomes and proceed to monitor your progress in applying these changes and newly learned skills in your everyday life.
+To change or challenge your thoughts and behaviours, your therapist may ask you to conduct specific behavioural experiments that will be designed together with you.
+You will then evaluate their outcomes and proceed to monitor your progress in applying these changes and newly learned skills in your everyday life.

 This approach is usually described as a short-term approach, given its characteristic of working with specific, attainable goals.